surfalytics/datanegineer_ru/_pages/contact.md

 ---
-title: Контакты
+title: Contact
-author: Дмитрий Аношин
+author: Tao He
-date: 2024-11-10
+date: 2022-02-05
 category: Jekyll
 layout: post
-cover: \assets\surf2.svg
 ---

-Всем привет!
+This is an contact page.